dotink/inKWell-2.0/external/docs/getting_started/redirects.md

 ### Conditional Redirects {#conditional_redirects}

-If you need to redirect only under certain conditions you should not be using the configuration, but rather redirecting from within route actions using the `request` element from the router context.
+If you need to redirect only under certain conditions you should not be using the redirects configuration, but rather calling the `redirect()` methodr on the `request` element of the router context from within your actions.

 Inside a controller: